19 lost minutes: Law enforcement failed to keep sight of Trump shooter, whose motive is still unclear to investigators - KESQ

 The Wednesday briefings came amid growing calls from Republicans for Cheatle to resign as director of the Secret Service, including from Johnson and Senate Minority Leader Mitch McConnell.

-Speaking to lawmakers Wednesday, Cheatle acknowledged on the briefing call that her agency made mistakes and had failures.
+Speaking to lawmakers on a Wednesday briefing call, Cheatle acknowledged that her agency had made mistakes and that there were failures.

 She told CNN in an interview Tuesday that the agency was “solely responsible” for the implementation and execution of security at the rally site and that it would make any needed changes in response to the internal and external reviews that will be conducted.

-Note: This story and headline have been updated with additional information.